What is IMF and Why Should You Care?By Lee McMullan | 03/31/16

 If we get it right, IMF will become one of the most significant bits of hidden technology in our industry.
 From the end-user perspective, IMF will not be something they ever see, but which will bring significant efficiencies to their workflow; the idea is that it will be so boring, it will all just work.
 Read my second post on IMF here.

-Lee is a seasoned video production and distribution specialist, now leading the product strategy for Dalet media workflows.
+Lee is a seasoned video production and distribution specialist and former product strategist for Dalet media workflows.
 With more than ten years experience, he ensures the successful launch of industry-leading products in addition to complex video workflow deployments with some of the largest media companies and brand enterprises worldwide.More Articles By Lee